foureyes/csci-ua.0480-fall2019-003/assignments/lab-02-dash.md

 	3. find all the unique `host_name` ([see the docs](https://docs.mongodb.com/manual/reference/method/db.collection.distinct/))
 	4. find all of the places that have more than 2 `beds` in `city` Brooklyn, ordered by `review_scores_rating` descending
 		* only show the `name`, `beds`, `city`, `review_scores_rating`, and `price`
+		* if you run out of memory for this query, try filtering `review_scores_rating` that aren't empty (`$ne`)... and lastly, if there's still an issue, you can set beds to exactly 2
 	5. show the number of listings per host
 	6. in `city`, New York, find the average `review_scores_rating` per `neighbourhood`, and only show the ones above a 95... sorted in descending order of rating ([see the docs](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/))